In today's society some breeders seek out to be true hearted breeders and some want to make a quick buck without the effort and care.

 Our parent dogs live in guardian homes rather than a kennel or barn environment.
 This guardian home is the pups home while in our breeding program.
 When the Mom or Dad complete breeding we give them at no cost to their Guardian Family, however until then they are owned by us ensuring proper care.

-In our Guardian contract we ask that they are taken to one of our approved vets for their yearly check ups, vaccine care and all pregnancy related care of Progesterone tests, ultrasounds, late stage x rays if needed, vitamins also if needed.
+In our Guardian contract we ask that they are taken to one of our approved vets for their yearly check ups, vaccine care and all pregnancy related care of Genetic testing, Progesterone tests, ultrasounds, late stage x rays if needed, vitamins also if needed.
 We are then direct billed for this.
 We take this responsibility to ensure they are healthy and well vetted.

 How does the Guardian program work? it is important to us that our pups are first and foremost raised in loving homes as a pet although they have a "job".